andrewmilson/sandstorm/layouts/README.md

 # Layout

 Crate with implementations of different execution trace and constraint layouts for proving Cairo programs.
-For now only a subset of layout6 (from StarkWare's verifier layouts) is supported.
-TODO: improve.
+For now only a implements the "plain" and "starknet" layouts.